We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 Hedging Letter definition

-Hedging Letter means a letter dated on or about the date of this Agreement between the Arranger and the Company setting out the hedging strategy agreed in relation to Facility A.
+Hedging Letter means the letter dated on or before the date of this Agreement and made between the Facility Agent and the Borrowers describing the hedging arrangements to be entered into in respect of the interest rate liabilities of the Borrowers under this Agreement.

 Hedging Letter means a letter dated on or about the date of the Credit Agreement between KDG, the Mandated Lead Arranger and the Facility Agent relating to the interest and currency hedging to be effected by the Group and any other letter designated as such by KDG and the Facility Agent which amends or supplements the terms of that letter.